 Louisiana Layoffs — July 2019

-Employers in Louisiana reported 1 WARN Act notices in July 2019, displacing an estimated 54 workers.
+Employers in Louisiana recorded 1 WARN Act notices in July 2019, covering approximately 54 workers.
 The average filing covered 54 workers, with 0 closures among the notices.

 Industry Breakdown